Milton Doyle

 NBA EXPERIENCE

-Doyle was invited to join the Brooklyn Nets 2017 NBA Summer League team, and later signed a contract with the team, playing 10 games before being waived.
-He would then join the Long Island Nets G League team, appearing in 17 games.
-On December 18, the Brooklyn Nets signed Doyle to a two-way contract after waiving their previous candidate Yakuba Ouattara.
-From this point throughout the rest of the season onward, Doyle would split playing time between the parent squad in Brooklyn and the affiliate squad in Long Island, with a majority of his time spent on Long Island.
-Doyle would make his NBA debut on December 26, 2017, scoring 2 points in a single minute of action under a 109–97 loss against the San Antonio Spurs.
+Doyle joined the Brooklyn Nets 2017 NBA Summer League team and later signed a contract with the team.
+He appeared in 10 games before being waived and subsequently joined the Long Island Nets, Brooklyns G League affiliate, where he played 17 games.
+On December 18, 2017, the Nets signed Doyle to a two-way contract after waiving Yakuba Ouattara.
+From that point forward, he split time between Brooklyn and Long Island, with the majority of his minutes coming in the G League.

 Doyle played 10 games in the NBA.
 He averaged 3.4 points, 1.8 rebounds, and 1 assists per game over his NBA career.